multitudinous/ve-suite/VE_Installer/installer/VE Suite Launcher Readme.txt

 ========================================================================
 The Launcher's Current Status

-The VE-Suite Launcher runs on Windows machines with the last public release of VE-Suite and the latest versions of Python and wxPython.
-It should run with the latest build of VE-Suite on Windows.
+The VE-Suite Launcher runs on Windows & Unix machines with the last public release of VE-Suite and the latest versions of Python and wxPython.
+It should run with the latest build of VE-Suite on Windows and Unix systems.

-It will PROBABLY run with the latest build of VE-Suite on Unix systems.
-I've only tested the underlying execute commands, not the GUI or the variable settings.
-Its performance on Unix won't be known until someone runs it on Unix.
+Since using different Jconf files for Xplorer is still in the works, the Launcher comes with a JCONF_STANDARD override.
+When it's set to True, the program will use the standard Jconf files to run Xplorer instead of the ones you chose.
+To use your chosen Jconf files, edit velauncher.py, go to line 27, and set JCONF_STANDARD to False.

+There is currently a minor error in the Unix version where the Launcher window will remain after the launch.
+This is because the Xplorer takes over the Launcher's terminal to get the user's input.
+It won't affect VE-Suite (unless you try to Force Quit it, which will quit VE-Suite as well) and will be fixed once Xplorer doesn't require the user to type in the .param file.

 ========================================================================